22Mca014/Opps/ClassAndObject/readme.md

 ---

-### Author
+### David Mondal
-This document was created to simplify and summarize key C++ concepts for easy reference.
+This document was created to simplify and summarize key C++  class and object concepts for easy reference .